1. The threat of Brexit

 Phill Everson, of Deloitte’s cyber risk services, adds: “Securing data is one of the most significant technological challenges of the next decade and it will become progressively harder to do this while maintaining the privacy of personal information.

-4. Rise of machines
+4. The rise of machines

 Forget chess.
 Artificial intelligence can now beat the world’s best human player in a game of Go, the abstract Chinese board game that was once thought immune to the brute force of computing power.